 Thermoregulation is the ability to maintain a steady-state core body temperature by balancing heat production and heat loss.
 Normal body temperature ranges from 36.1 to 37.2 degrees Celsius.
-The thermoregulatory center is located in the hypothalamus and constantly receives input from thermoreceptors located in the hypothalamus and the skin, which monitor the internal and external temperature, respectively.
+The thermoregulatory center is located in the hypothalamus and constantly receives input from thermoreceptors located in the hypothalamus and the skin, which monitors the internal and external temperature.
 A decrease in temperature will activate various thermogenic and heat conserving responses.

 The output from the hypothalamus is to the sweat glands, skin arterioles, and adrenal medulla via the sympathetic nervous system and skeletal muscles via motor neurons.
 Shivering thermogenesis is the primary means of heat production during hypothermia.
 Efferent motor nerve stimulation results in a rhythmic contraction of skeletal muscles, and since there is no work being performed, most of this energy is given off as heat.
-Sympathetic stimulation of superficial arteriole smooth muscle causes peripheral vasoconstriction, which limits convective heat loss and redirects warm blood to the core.
-Sympathetic stimulation also causes the release of epinephrine and norepinephrine from the adrenal medulla, which increases basal heat production.
+Sympathetic stimulation of superficial arteriole smooth muscle causes peripheral vasoconstriction, limiting convective heat loss and redirecting warm blood to the core.
+Sympathetic stimulation also causes epinephrine and norepinephrine release from the adrenal medulla, which increases basal heat production.
 During prolonged hypothermia, the hypothalamus stimulates thyroid hormone production from the anterior pituitary gland.

 Mechanism of Action